-Protesters Decry Trump Administration Policy Of Separating Immigrant Families
+Protesters Across The U.S. Decry Policy Of Separating Immigrant Families

 Protesters gathered in more than two dozen cities across the country on Friday to condemn the Trump administration's practice of separating immigrant parents and children at the southern border.